bpires/handbook/react/index.md

 I generally use separate files when the number of lines in a file grows too much.

-To keep things simple let's create a component in the same `App.js` file.
+To keep things simple, let's create a component in the same `App.js` file.

 We're going to create a `WelcomeMessage` component: